tkn-tub/ns3-gym/src/internet/doc/tcp.rst

   reaches it, as noted above) or when congestion is observed.
-While traditionally TCP implementations have increased cwnd by precisely SMSS bytes upon receipt of an ACK covering new data, we RECOMMEND that TCP implementations increase cwnd, per:
+While traditionally TCP implementations have increased cwnd by precisely SMSS bytes upon receipt of an ACK covering new data, we RECOMMEND that TCP implementations increase cwnd, per Equation :eq:`newrenocongavoid`, where N is the number of previously unacknowledged bytes acknowledged in the incoming ACK.

-  cwnd += min (N, SMSS)                      (2)
+.. math:: cwnd += min (N, SMSS)

-  where N is the number of previously unacknowledged bytes acknowledged in the incoming ACK.
+   :label: newrenocongavoid

-During congestion avoidance, cwnd is incremented by roughly 1 full-sized segment per round-trip time (RTT).

-For each congestion event, the slow start threshold is halved.
+During congestion avoidance, cwnd is incremented by roughly 1 full-sized segment per round-trip time (RTT), and for each congestion event, the slow start threshold is halved.

 High Speed
 ^^^^^^^^^^